DenisLabrecque/DenisLabrecque.github.io/_posts/2016-07-07-british-aircraft-corporation-tsr-2.markdown

 lang: en
 categories: blog
-tags: jet fighterPlane TSR-2 British Aircraft Corporation strike reconnaissance
+tags: jet fighterPlane TSR-2 British Aircraft Corporation strike reconnaissance jetFightersCurrentandPast
 ref: tsr2
 ---
 Following submissions in 1958, the Tactical Strike and Reconnaissance, Mach 2 (TSR-2) development contract was awarded to Vickers, with English Electric as a sub-contractor.
 It was envisioned as a low-flying strike aircraft capable of penetrating enemy territory at near Mach speeds below 200 ft and attacking using internal weaponry within a 1,000 nautical mile radius (1,900 km).
 It would also have the possibility of flying high and fast in a secondary reconnaissance role.